ITIN Mortgage (2026): Can Immigrants Buy a House Without an SSN?

 The Bigger Challenge: Mortgage Approval

-• Pull credit history
+• limited or non-traditional credit history

 Can You Get a Mortgage with an ITIN?

-• ITIN mortgage programs
+• ITIN mortgage programs (offered by select lenders)

-• Non-QM loans
+• Non-QM (non-qualified mortgage) loans

 Buying with Cash Using an ITIN